-It was decided to position the Osiris at this particular site because it has generally the poorest air quality compared to the other monitoring sites.
-Unfortunately the Public Services Department were not able to provide a traffic monitor at the site.
+It was decided to position the Osiris at this particular site because it is believed has generally the poorest air quality compared to the other sites in Jersey.
+Unfortunately the Public Services Department were not been able to provide a traffic monitor at the site.
 Therefore there is limited data on the speed, volume or mix of traffic using Mulcaster Street.
 However the Nitrogen dioxide diffusion tube sited on the Police Surveillance tower suggests that the older type buses and taxis contributed to the poor results.
-It is likely the air quality will improve with the provision of the new Connex buses from 29th September 2002, which are the cleaner Euro 3 engines.
+Observations on site indicate that particle levels increase substantially with larger vehicles (eg lorries and buses).